danielgaskell/scc/doc/index.md

 If `_shellpid` = 0, there is no SymShell instance. `_shellver` is a two-digit number where the tens digit is the major version and the ones digit is the minor version, e.g., 21 = 2.1.

 Most shell functions allow specifying a *channel*.
 In general, channel 0 is the standard input/output, which is usually the keyboard (in) and text window (out) but may also be a file or stream if some type of redirection is active.
-This is similar to the behavior of stdin/stdout in standard C (there is no direct equivalent to stderr).
+This is similar to the behavior of stdin/stdout in standard C (although note that there is no direct equivalent to stderr).
 Channel 1 is always the physical keyboard (in) or text window (out), even if redirection is active on channel 0.
 Usually we want channel 0.

 Note that SymShell returns the Windows-style ASCII character 13 (`\r`) for the "Enter" key, *not* the Unix-style ASCII character 10 (`\n`), as is more common in C. Likewise, when sending text to the console, note that SymShell expects the Windows-style line terminator `\r\n` rather than the Unix-style `\n` that is more common in C. If we only send `\n`, SymShell will take this literally, only performing a line feed (`\n`, going down a line) but not a carriage return (`\r`, going back to the start of the next line)!
 The stdio implementation (`printf()`, etc.) includes some logic to paper over these differences and understand the Unix-style convention, but when working with SymShell functions directly, we will need to be more careful.